Pimmz/Project-1/README.md

 Surface - I wanted the look of Walkies to be informative, clear, concise, with consistent typography and coresponding colours to help them stand out, to easily navigated with emotive pictures that helped to bring an element of fun which I believe all of our dogs give us on a daily basis.

+Then I sat down and roughly sketched out onto paper what the screens would look like in a desktop, mobile and tablet look [screenshot](documentation/Initial-paper-design.jpg) [screenshot](documentation/Intial-paper-design1.jpg) This then gave me the basis to start creating Walkies in gitpod.

 Walkies choice of colour